antofic/GraphCodable/Docs/UserGuide.md

 		}
 	}

-	//	we need to register MyData type because it has a new init
+	//	we need to register MyData type because it is a new type
 	//	this call overwrite the old MyData registration automatically
 	//	generated by GraphEncoder().encode( inRoot )
 	MyData.register()